MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 # Govern antipatterns

-Customers often experience antipatterns during the Govern phase of cloud adoption.
-Taking the time to understand shared responsibilities can help you avoid these antipatterns, as does building your security strategy on existing frameworks instead of creating your own.
+Customers often encounter antipatterns during the Govern phase of cloud adoption.
+Understanding shared responsibilities and building your security strategy on existing frameworks instead of creating your own can help you avoid these antipatterns.

 ## Antipattern: Misunderstand shared responsibilities